databrary/design/ridir-16/narrative.md

 Databrary currently allows users to search across collections of videos for selected terms.
 We will design, implement, test, and refine back-end technologies and user interfaces that return within-video search results in ways that makes it easy for users to click on and preview video segments the search engine finds.
-The interface will allow users to select and copy to their own Databrary workspace selected segments for future reanalysis (*not sure this is in scope, and could be handled simpler with tagging*).
+The interface will allow users to select and download selected segments for future reanalysis using the desktop video coding tools that are part of a user's current workflow.
 Databrary will keep track of the source(s) of the selected videos and generate electronic "reference lists" of the materials a user searches for and copies (*maybe just for search results?*).
 Databrary's existing "timeline" interface for depicting tagged video segments will be modified to allow users to display the sets of tags that have been applied to shared video sessions.
 These features will make it easy for Databrary users to discover, preview, copy, and reanalyze video datasets that meet the specific requirements of their research question while keeping careful track of data sources and provenance.